 Marine mammals are quite frequently spotted from the precinct with the coastline migration of humpback and southern right whales.
 Migaloo, the well-known white male humpback whale also passes by Sugarloaf Point during these winter months, while bottlenose dolphins frequently play in the wave zones of Lighthouse Beach.

 The chances of seeing a seal laying on a rock is rather slim, but there is a good chance of seeing White-Bellied Sea-Eagles soaring on the updraft around the precinct in search for their prey.
-You could also be woken to the sounds of the Fairy-wren song bird and grass finches housed in the surrounding banksias bushes.
+You could also be woken to the sounds of the Fairy-wren song bird and grass finches housed in the surrounding banksia bushes.